aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 Writes error log.
 This is a useful function that will close the log and write error messages in case of abnormal program termination.

-INPUT: notification message, fail status of the process, log directory
+INPUTS: notification message, fail status of the process, log directory

 ### lookupNextVisitLabel($candID, $dbhr)

 Will look up for the next visit label of candidate `CandID`.
 Useful only if the visit label IS NOT encoded somewhere in the patient ID or patient name.

-INPUT: candidate's CandID, database handle reference
+INPUTS: candidate's CandID, database handle reference

 RETURNS: next visit label found for the candidate

 ### getFileNamesfromSeriesUID($seriesuid, @alltarfiles)

-?????????????????????????????
+Will extract from the `tarchive_files` table a list of DICOM files matching a given SeriesUID.

-INPUT: seriesUID, list of tar files
+INPUTS: seriesUID, list of tar files

-RETURNS: ???????????????????
+RETURNS: list of DICOM files corresponding to the seriesUID

 ### extract\_tarchive($tarchive, $tarchive\_srcloc, $seriesuid)

-Extracts the tarchive so that data can actually be uploaded.
+Extracts the DICOM archive so that data can actually be uploaded.

-INPUT: path to the tarchive, source location from the tarchive table, (optionally seriesUID)
+INPUTS: path to the DICOM archive, source location from the `tarchive` table, (optionally seriesUID)

 RETURNS: the extracted DICOM directory